'Standby' offers luxury apartments and cheap rent, with one catch

-Rents are up sharply in the past two years in most areas.

-But one new model is giving people access to affordable living spaces, if you are willing to bounce from place to place.
+But one new model gives people access to affordable living spaces if you are willing to bounce from place to place.

 It's through a company called "Landing," and thousands of younger workers — and some older empty nesters — are signing up for it.